dyne/dyne.github.io/src/content/what-we-do/01_zenroom.md

 link: http://dev.zenroom.org
 ---

-Zenroom is a tiny and portable virtual machine that authenticates and manages access to data using-readableZenroom is a tiny and portable virtual machine that authenticates and manages access to data using human-readableachine that authenticates.
+Zenroom is a small, portable and **secure language interpreter** of a domain specific language called zencode, able to **execute cryptographic operations** and smart contracts in a multiplatform environment.